Comprehensive analysis of HubSpot's strengths and weaknesses based on real user feedback and expert evaluation.

 Sales-focused CRM with visual pipeline management and activity-based selling methodology.

-All-in-one sales intelligence platform with 275M+ verified contacts, email sequences, built-in dialer, and CRM starting at $49/month (annual).
-A strong ZoomInfo alternative at a fraction of the cost.
+All-in-one sales intelligence platform with 275M+ verified contacts, email sequences, built-in dialer, CRM, and AI-powered outreach automation for B2B sales teams.

 Consider HubSpot carefully or explore alternatives.
 The free tier is a good place to start.